It’s Volunteers Week 2021. The theme this year is ‘A time to say thanks’.

 Trustees can sometimes feel like forgotten volunteers.
 In fact, it isn’t always understood that we are acting in a voluntary capacity.
 For the first 8 weeks of lockdown, I was the interim Chair of Trustees at Citizens Advice Wokingham and I was surprised how many of my friends assumed that it must be a paid position.

-My top tips for volunteer communications
+My top tips for volunteer comms

 My blogs are usually written from the position of my years of experience as a communications specialist in the charity, not-for-profit and Higher Education sectors.
 But this week I am writing from my perspective as a volunteer, as an audience member.